View Document Text

 (“ERISA”) and/or the Internal Revenue Code, as applicable, which are laws governing retirement accounts.

-Under this rule’s provisions, we must:
+Under the provisions of this exemption, we must:

 Avoid misleading statements about conflicts of interest, fees, and investments;